logzio/data-viz/contribute/developer-guide.md

 #### Building on Windows

-The Grafana backend includes SQLite which requires GCC to compile.
+The Grafana backend includes Sqlite3 which requires GCC to compile.
 So in order to compile Grafana on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).
-Eventually, if you use [Scoop](https://scoop.sh), you can install GCC through that.

-You can simply build the back-end as follows: `go run build.go build`.
-The Grafana binaries will be in bin\\windows-amd64.
-Alternately, if you wish to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (f.ex.
-Git Bash).

 ## Test Grafana